PTFE vs UHMW: Choosing the Right Low-Friction Plastic

 PTFE holds the record for the lowest coefficient of friction of any solid material—as low as 0.04 against polished steel.
 This is why it’s the default choice for applications where friction reduction is the primary concern.

-However, UHMW’s friction coefficient of 0.10-0.20 is still remarkably low.
+However, UHMW’s friction coefficient of 0.10-0.20 is still remarkably low compared to most engineering materials.
 For many applications—conveyor guides, wear strips, dock bumpers—this difference is negligible in practice.
-The question becomes: is the marginal friction reduction worth 4-5x the material cost?
+The question becomes whether the marginal friction reduction is worth paying four to five times more for material.

 Temperature: PTFE’s Clear Advantage